JSTOR-Labs/plant-humanities/docs/content/cacao.md

 ### European Accounts

 To fulfill colonial agendas, the Spanish and other Europeans found themselves in need of understanding and participating in the indigenous networks and ideologies of the Americas.
 This need initially gave a measure of agency to  the  native  perspective, as reflected through the creation of texts like the Badianus.
 With the continued subjugation  and conversion of indigenous populations, we eventually lose access to this  emic  native perspective in European-sponsored texts of the colonial  period.
 However, we gain access to knowledge of New World plants through European-perspective  manuscripts from the late 16th  and early 17th  centuries.
 Cacao features in several of these, but not in some one might expect.
-<var data-map title="World" data-center="23.530645, -40.108534" data-zoom="2"></var>
-<var data-map-layer
-     title="Americas and Europe"
-     data-type="geojson"
-     data-url="https://jstor-labs.github.io/plant-humanities/geojson/Americas and Europe.geojson"
-     data-active="true"></var>
 <var data-scope="local" id="Q42385"></var>
-<var data-scope="local" id="Q828" data-fill="#5C6609" data-marker-symbol="globe-americas" data-aliases="New World"></var>
+<var data-scope="local" id="Q828" data-aliases="New World"></var>
-<var data-scope="local" id="Q46" data-fill="#5C6609" data-marker-symbol="globe-europe" data-aliases="homelands"></var>
+<var data-scope="local" id="Q46" data-aliases="homelands"></var>
 <var data-scope="local" id="Q46" data-aliases="Europeans"></var>
 <var data-image-viewer></var>
+<var data-image id="raion  rn ot nus o enhian" title="Depictin o e os onues o nil" data-url="https://upload.wikimedia.org/wikipedia/commons///e_es_o_eoan.jpg"></var>
+<var data-image id="r o depicted ing ote at enhian" title="r o depicted ing onte at nhian" data-url="https://upload.wikimedia.org/wikipedia/commons///e_een_o_o_d_na.jpg"></var>
-<var data-image id="Hernán Cortés depicted meeting Montezuma at Tenochtitlan" title="Hernán Cortés depicted meeting Montezuma at Tenochtitlan" data-url="https://upload.wikimedia.org/wikipedia/commons/0/05/The_Meeting_of_Cortés_and_Montezuma.jpg"></var>
+<var data-image id="Hernán Cortés cet o Tenochtitlan" title="Hernán Cortés cet o Tenochtitlan" data-url="https://upload.wikimedia.org/wikipedia/commons//5/The_et_of_nota.jpg"></var>
-<var data-image id="Illustration of Hernán Cortés' conquest of Tenochtitlan" title="Depiction of Hernán Cortés' conquest of Tenochtitlan" data-url="https://upload.wikimedia.org/wikipedia/commons/2/25/The_Conquest_of_Tenochtitlan.jpg"></var>
-<var data-image id="Fray Diego de Landa depicted carrying out the infamous Auto de Fe at Mani where he burned indigenous books and idols" title="Fray Diego de Landa depicted carrying out the infamous Auto de Fe at Mani where he burned indigenous books and idols" data-url="https://upload.wikimedia.org/wikipedia/commons/9/93/Merida_-_Fresken_Pacheco_14_Diego_de_Landa.jpg"></var>

-At first thought, it is surprising  that cacao does  not  appear  in  any  of  the  several, early  Iberian-made  herbals by Nicolás  Monardes.
-However, since  Monardes  was Spain-based and  never left the  hemisphere, he was only aware of  plants  that would have reached  him  from across the ocean via his network of fellow naturalists.
-He also seems to have reported solely on plants he was able to propagate in his garden or use for himself,  as he  repeatedly  claims  his findings are based on real  and personal  observations.
-Given these facts, it is unlikely that cacao  seeds would have sustained their reproductive capacity after a voyage across the Atlantic, let alone propagation in the drier Mediterranean climate of Seville, where  Monardes  was based.
+At first thought, it is surprising  that cacao does  not  appear  in  any  of  the  several herbals by Nicolás  Monardes.
+However, since  Monardes  was based in Seville and  never left the  hemisphere, he was only aware of  plants  that would have reached  him  from across the ocean via his network of fellow naturalists.
+He also seems to have only reported the plants he was able to propagate in his garden or use for himself,  as he  repeatedly  claims  his findings are based on real  and personal  observations.
+Given these facts, it is unlikely that cacao  seeds would have sustained their reproductive capacity after a voyage across the Atlantic, let alone propagation in the drier Mediterranean climate of Seville.
-<var data-map title="World" data-center="37.391989, -5.994766" data-zoom="5"></var>
-<var data-map-layer
-     title="Americas and Europe"
-     data-type="geojson"
-     data-url="https://jstor-labs.github.io/plant-humanities/geojson/Americas and Europe.geojson"
-     data-active="true"></var>
 <var data-image-viewer></var>
 <var data-image id="Nicolas Monardes (Nicolai Monardis)" title="Nicolas Monardes (Nicolai Monardis)" data-url="https://upload.wikimedia.org/wikipedia/commons/f/ff/Portrait-of-Monardes-1569.png"></var>
 <var data-image id="Monardes' many works" title="Monardes' many works" data-url="https://upload.wikimedia.org/wikipedia/commons/5/5c/Monardes_Historia_medicinal_1580_tp.png"></var>